Bachelor of General Studies Degree

 - Apply for Admission to Eastern by completing a part-time student application form.

-- Enroll in a SOCNAV Contract to ensure that your degree will be completed through Eastern should you be deployed or relocated.
+- Complete a Student Agreement to ensure that your degree will be completed through Eastern should you be deployed or relocated.

 - Complete a minimum of 10 core courses over 24 months to meet Eastern’s residency requirement.
 (Complete two courses per semester and one summer course for two years.)

-- We’ll help you complete the other credits you need at Eastern or through CLEP and DSST tests, Credit for Lifelong Learning, or when enrolled in SOCNAV, additional approved courses taken elsewhere should you be deployed or relocated.
+- We’ll help you complete the other credits you need at Eastern or through CLEP and DSST tests, Credit for Lifelong Learning, or when enrolled with a Student Agreement, additional approved courses taken elsewhere should you be deployed or relocated.

 RN License - 60 credits